Thai Basil Chicken with basil, bell peppers, and red onion. This is a simple and healthy dinner that’s also a 30-minute meal!

 - ¼ cup hoisin sauce

-- 1 bunch fresh basil (about ½ cup), torn into pieces
+- 1 bunch fresh basil leaves (about ½ cup), torn into pieces

 Adapted from Mel's Kitchen Cafe